StreetMesh/.github/README.md

 I dream of a virtual world where people can live active, productive lives, full of wonder and community.

-This world is **spatialized**: it is a vast place to be explored, in which places of interest have permanent locations.
+Like the real world, this virtual world is **spatialized**: it is a vast, interconnected place to be explored, in which places of interest have permanent locations.

-This world translates the information systems we have today into richly visual environments: websites of all kinds make their homes here.
+This world translates the information systems we have today into richly visual environments: websites of all kinds can make their homes here, especially e-commerce.

 ## The Street